ryanrestine/HackTheBox_WriteUps/windows_machines/intelligence_notes.md

 print("Output has been saved to pdf_dates_list.txt")
 ```

-Running the script from a directory I called `pdfs` we can see the discovered PDFs being downloaded by curl:
+Running the script from a directory I called `pdfs` we can see the discovered PDFs being downloaded by the script:

 ```
 ┌──(ryan㉿kali)-[~/HTB/Intelligence/pdfs]